Colourful sushi on a black slate plate in a restaurant Colourful sushi on a black slate plate in a restaurant

 Fishcotheque

-No visit to London is complete without trying traditional fish and chips, and Fishcotheque in Waterloo is an excellent spot to chow down on haddock, Maris Piper chips and a pickled egg.
-The fish is delivered fresh daily from Billingsgate Market, one of the most famous seafood markets in the city, and all ingredients used are of the highest quality.
-The restaurant has a traditional chip shop counter for takeaway orders and a handful of comfortable booths and seats for dining in.
+No visit to London is complete without trying traditional fish and chips, and Fishcotheque in Waterloo is an excellent spot to chow down on haddock, Maris Piper chips, and a pickled egg.
+The fish are delivered fresh daily from Billingsgate Market, one of the most famous seafood markets in the city, and all ingredients used are of the highest quality.
+The restaurant has a traditional chip shop counter for takeaway orders and a handful of comfortable booths for dining in.

 La Barca Ristorante